-This course provides a systematic study of individual and firm behavior within the context of the production, distribution, and consumption of goods and services.
-In this course the student will be exposed to a way of thinking which will enable her to use economic analysis as a tool for understanding and making rational decisions and choices associated with real-world social and economic phenomena.
-Within this framework, the student is expected to acquire traits designed to nurture her leadership skills and she will be exposed to racial and gender diversity through comparative analysis of the impact of various economic factors on women, African Americans and minorities in general.
+This course is an analysis of the aggregate performance of the economy including topics on unemployment, inflation, economic growth and development, the effects of monetary and fiscal policies and international trade and finance.
+In this course, the student will be exposed to a way of thinking which will enable her to use economic analysis as a tool for understanding and making rational decisions and choices associated with real-world social and economic phenomena.
+Within this framework, the student is expected to acquire traits designed to nurture her leadership skills and she will be exposed to racial and gender diversity through comparative analysis of the impact of various economic factors on women and African-Americans.

-The course contains the material that is crucial for an adequate preparation for Economics 315 (Microeconomic Theory) and the Management/Organization minor.
+The course contains the material that is crucial for an adequate preparation for Economics 316 (Macroeconomic Theory) and the Management/Organization minor.

-BEHAVIORAL OBJECTIVES:
+BEHAVIORAL OBJECTIVES